Erling Folkvord: 1999 to the 2003 elections

-Later years: 2004–present
+Later years: 2004-2011

-In February 2004 Folkvord was charged with violating the penal code as he had participated in a demonstration against the Invasion of Iraq in 2003.
-Together with other demonstrators he effectively cut off the entrance to the office of Kristin Krohn, the Minister of Defence.
+In February 2004, Folkvord was charged with violating the penal code as he had participated in a demonstration against the Invasion of Iraq in 2003.
+Together with other demonstrators, he effectively cut off the entrance to the office of Kristin Krohn, the Minister of Defence.
 Folkvord was accused in a statement saying "his refusal to walk away from the area where it was held an illegal demonstration, despite the fact that he was asked to leave the area".
 After the incident he received a fine of 2000 kr which he refused to pay.

-At the Red Electoral Alliance's city convention Folkvord was elected their lead candidate in Oslo for the 2005 election.
+At the Red Electoral Alliance's city convention, Folkvord was elected their lead candidate in Oslo for the 2005 election.
 Folkvord, along with Torstein Dahle, were the only representatives from the party who had a chance of gaining a seat in parliament.
-Jens Stoltenberg, leader of the Labour Party, was negative towards the idea of having any representatives from the Red Electoral Alliance in parliament, saying that the voters should do anything in their power to stop them from earning a seat in parliament.
-When the votes were counted Folkvord did not gain a seat in parliament.
+Jens Stoltenberg, leader of the Labour Party, was negative toward the idea of having any representatives from the Red Electoral Alliance in parliament, saying that the voters should do anything in their power to stop them from earning a seat in parliament.
+When the votes were counted, Folkvord did not gain a seat in parliament.

 Folkvord later accused many of the prominent members of the Oslo City Council of being involved, or having been involved, in corruption.
 André Støylen of the Conservative Party said Folkvord should stop accusing and instead go to the police with proof if he had any.